GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 Schnurrenberger, D., Russell, J. and Kelts, K., 2003, Classification of lacustrine sediments based on sedimentary components: Journal of Paleolimnology, v.29, p141-154.
+- Clastic sedimentary rock consisting of less than 30 percent gravel- size (2 mm) particles and with a mud to sand ratio greater than 1.

 - **Alternate labels:**
 clastic mudstone,